 Discover la Patagonie : Musics and Scenes (Dance / Theater)

 Some would say it's one of the most beautiful places in the world.
-But it is also one of the most remote, the last land inhabited by man before Antarctica.
-At the sight of its immense, desolate and deserted landscapes, filled with human absence, it is easy to tell oneself that there is nothing more to hear in Patagonia than the sound of the wind.
-This is a mistake.
-Although it is one of the least populated regions in the world - 3.8 inhabitants per square kilometre - Patagonia does have a cultural life.
-There are fiestas, festivals and concert halls.
-And then there is Patagonian music.
-Essentially marked by the culture of the Mapuche Amerindians, this musical tradition contributes greatly to the magnetism of the region by its sacred nature.
-In its folklore too, Patagonia maintains this feeling of being at the "end of the world".
-A journey within the journey.
+But it's also one of the most remote, the last land inhabited by man before Antarctica.
+Looking at its immense, desolate, deserted landscapes, filled with human absence, it's easy to think that there's nothing to hear in Patagonia but the sound of the wind.
+But this is a mistake.
+Despite being one of the most sparsely populated regions in the world - 3.8 inhabitants per square kilometer - Patagonia does have a cultural life.
+There are parties, festivals and concert halls.
+And then there's Patagonian music.
+Essentially influenced by the culture of the Mapuche Amerindians, the sacred nature of this musical tradition contributes greatly to the magnetism of the region.
+In its folklore, too, Patagonia maintains that "end of the world" feeling.
+A journey within a journey.

 Danseurs lors des Fiestas Patrias © JeremyRichards - shutterstock.com.jpg